Get

 1. Losing Baby Teeth

 If you recently brought home a kitten, time might be getting away from you.
-Around roughly 6 months, a cat should have a set of 30 adult teeth.
+By about 6 months, a cat should have a full set of 30 adult teeth.
 In the meantime, you might find a little tooth here or there.

 In this case, if your cat falls within this age range, it is a totally natural and expected reason as to why your cat is losing teeth.
 If you suspect teething, make sure you’re giving your kitty lots of fun toys and snacks to chew on.
 That being said, younger cats can still lose teeth due to disease, so check their mouth for any problems and contact a vet if you are concerned.